CHRISTMAS TREE CARE GUIDE

-Storing the tree before bring it in the house
+Storing the tree before bringing it in the house

 1. Keep out of the sunlight - Do not leave a cut Christmas tree lying in the sunshine for long periods of time, especially if air temperatures are warm.
 Fresh trees dry rapidly in those circumstances.